rm-vision-archive/rm_auto_aim/README.md

 ## Overview

-This is a package of Robomaster auto-aim task using ROS2.
+This is a suite of Robomaster auto-aim task using ROS2.

 **Keywords:** Robomaster, auto-aim, ROS2